ppinedar/epcsd-spring/README.md

 Under Windows, registration may be required, as <a href="https://docs.docker.com/desktop/windows/install/">Docker Desktop</a>  requires it for educational/personal/non-commercial projects.
 On the plus side, it will not be necessary to install anything else because it already includes _Compose_.

 It is important that you carefully review the hardware and software requirements described in the installation guides.
-If your system fails to meet them, even after a successful installation, you will see errors when trying to start containers.
+Docker can run on two different backends and each one has different requirements.
+If your system can't meet them, you will see errors when trying to start containers even after a successful installation.
 An alternative for those with slightly older systems is <a href="https://www.how2shout.com/how-to/how-to-install-docker-toolbox-using-chocolatey-choco-on-windows-10.html">Docker Toolbox</a>.

 Once Docker Compose is installed, we will continue with the project stub.
 It is recommended to set up a folder structure like so: